-|General Partners/MD||$700K – $1M||NA|
+|General Partners||$700K – $1M||N/A|

-3.1 Common pathways to get into REPE
+5.1.
+Common pathways to get into real estate private equity

 - Acquisitions roles at REITs or REOCs.

-Participating in Industry Associations or any school clubs will also help to connect you to people who are already in Real Estate.
+Participating in industry associations or any school clubs will also help to connect you to people who are already in real estate.

 - Why real estate private equity?

 - Why REPE but not PE/REITs/REOCs?